Spines: The Multitudes and Multi-functionalities of their Mechanisms

 Abstract

-Many organisms possess internal defense mechanisms, intrinsic properties, and behaviors adapted for their survival.
-Spines and quills differ immensely across families, and this disparity exacerbates further amongst taxa.
+Many possess internal defense mechanisms, intrinsic properties, and behaviors adapted for their survival. differ immensely across families, and this disparity exacerbates further amongst taxa.
 Environmental pressures such as predation and habitat unique to each species results in various physical design mechanisms for spines and quills.
 Yet despite these differing properties and functions, animal species’ spines have still developed similar purposes.
 Across phylum and orders, spines share functionality and mechanisms.
 There are numerous distinctions and parallels between spine and quill structures across a wide array of organisms.
 More specifically, this essay delves into the spines and quills of various organisms and their mechanistic utilization for self-preservation.

 Introduction

-Spines are found on a variety of organisms, on both plants and animals alike.
+Spines are found on a variety of organisms, on both and alike.
 They are essential tools that assist animals, like porcupines, to survive in environments with apex predators.
 Similarly, plants use their spines to ward off predators, but they also have configured their microstructures to enhance their ability to collect environmental resources.
 When examining porcupine spines, their compressibility and detachment from the animal allow for optimal protection in their harsh environments.
 The spines of a hedgehog are not designed for removal like those of a porcupine.
 Hedgehog spines embedded themselves within the skin, such that it has been said that a hedgehog can be picked up by a single spine (Vincent, 2002).
 Porcupine spines are designed to deter predators, and they become erect when the animal experiences a threat, and the quills can detach to impale attackers.
-These spine varieties contain keratin, a protein found in hair, fur, hooves, and horns.
+These spine varieties contain keratin, a protein found in hair, fur, hooves, and .
 The spines of Cacti contain the structurally-strengthening protein lignin.
 In contrast to mammalian spines, cacti spines have adapted the shape of their spines to accumulate water; the increase in spine radius towards the cacti evolved to funnel condensed water towards the plant.
 Spines can also be found in aquatic environments, as sea urchins possess spines crucial for marine survival.
 Sea urchins may appear simple since they are just a sphere with spikes protruding outwards, but through a microscopic lens, those protruding spikes reveal a highly complex, porous microstructure that fulfills several functions simultaneously.
-Due to that structure, a sea urchin’s spine can be highly durable, flexible, and resistant to crushing and twisting forces almost entirely.
+Due to that structure, a sea urchin’s spine can be highly durable, flexible, and resistant to crushing and twisting almost entirely.
 The spines and quills of the mentioned organisms will be examined through their structural composition, functionality, physical attributes, and their applications to their environment.
 This paper aims to quantify the plethora of spines in the natural world and the commonalities and variances between them.

 Porcupine quills